hoist/api.hoi.io/docs/events.md

 ## Retrieve Event Stream [GET]

-Retrieves a stream of events and sets up a stream id.
+Retrieves a stream of events and sets up a stream token.
-* Subsequent requests with the same stream id will return events since the last poll using that stream id, so it can be used to create a full stream.
+* Subsequent requests with the same token will return events since the last poll using that token, so it can be used to create a full stream.

-* Initial requests can leave off the streamId and one will be generated for you.
+* Initial requests can leave off the token and one will be generated for you.

-* The streamId value will remain valid for 10 minutes after the last poll using the streamId.
+* The token value will remain valid for 10 minutes after the last poll using the token.

 eg.